$242,595Average Value$203Average Price per Sq Ft26Homes For Sale

 an experienced agent in this area.

-Easy Living at Rivers Breeze*This open concept home features 10ft. ceilings*2 bedrooms plus a study*The kitchen is completely updated with white cabinets, beautiful quartz countertops and stainless steel appliances are included*Relax on the 14x10 deck overlooking the woods*Loads of storage and a 1 car garage*Check out all the amenities that Rivers Breeze has to offer including the pool and
+MOVE IN BEFORE THE HOLIDAYS !!
+This amazing open concept condo has it all. open concept featuring 10ft. ceilings*2 bedrooms plus a study*The kitchen is completely updated with white cabinets, beautiful quartz countertops and stainless steel appliances are included*Relax on the 14x10 deck overlooking the woods*Loads of storage and a 1 car garage.
+Check out all the amenities that Rivers Breeze has

-Property Id: 1190457Don't miss this converted Victorian style property - gorgeous 4 bed unit high ceilings, fresh paint, faces the river, close to everything.
+Property Id: 1190457Don't miss this converted Victorian style property - gorgeous 4-bed unit, high ceilings, fresh paint, overlooks the river, close to everything.
 Section 8 accepted, no pets, no smokers

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.